rtevsf6yhn/github/README.md

 GitHub all day long, and almost all my code is still hosted there.</ins>

-Issues and feature requests posted to GitHub are not stored in any publicly available location, so I find that I quickly lose track of the things that I've sent them.
+Issues and feature requests posted to GitHub are not stored in any publicly available location, so I find that I quickly lose track ofyouer the things that I've sent them.

 ## For GitHubbers